hulkiciray/llm_from_scratch/README.md

-# personal
+# LLM From Scratch Book Repo
 I am using here just to keep my work on the cloud.
+Most of the information and codes are taken from Sebatian Raschka's LLM from Scratch book.